 - Education: First, second and third cycle higher education and specialist degrees.

-- Merits and awards: Docentship/associate professorship, supervisees (postdoctoral and doctoral students; state the overall number of each category and list the 10 most relevant to you), up to 10 of your most relevant grants awarded in competition, up to 10 of your most relevant prizes and awards, and any other merits relevant to the application, such as lecture invitations and similar.
+- Merits and awards: Docentship/associate professorship, supervisees (postdoctoral and doctoral students; state the number of persons in each category and list the names of the up to 10 most relevant to you), up to 10 of your most relevant grants awarded in competition, up to 10 of your most relevant prizes and awards, and up to 20 other merits relevant to the application, such as lecture invitations, management positions, commissions of trust, membership of scientific organisations and similar.

 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.